 As an educational non-profit organization, we share our learning and insights gained through our in-person engagements and collaborations via our online resource library.
 The library features a curated mix of baseline educational material about the Guiding Principles as well as thought leadership articles on key challenges and trends, and links to relevant collaborations.

-We are also an active participant in the UN Global Compact Human Rights and Labor Working Group and we provide informal input to many other efforts on implementation of the Guiding Principles.
+Shift's President Caroline Rees also participates on behalf of Shift on the UN Global Compact's Task Team for the Blueprint for SDG Leadership, and we provide informal input to many other efforts on implementation of the Guiding Principles.

 January 2017 | Shift | Partners: Norges Bank Investment Management